GhostixGameDev/JAVA-AsciiMenusLib/README.md

 MainMenu:<br />
 The MainMenu class prints a Menu of options that executes the run methods of all the objects you give it in the constructor.<br />

-You will have to make an Array of type Object[] that stores all your options (Remember that all of them have to have a public Run method with a Scanner parameter).<br />
+You will have to make an Array of type Object[] that stores all your options (Remember that all of them have to have a public Run method with a InputStream parameter).<br />
 Then you will have to make a new instance of MainMenu<br />
 The parameters for MainMenu are:<br />
 <ul>